 BUILDING SKILLS.
 Does it need a foundation?
 How will the materials be put together?
 Tee pee style or lincoln log style?
 Or some other style?
 Finding the right pieces: same length, same size, too curved.
 Lots of possibilities.
 How do we set them in place?
 How many do we need?

-My husband showed my son how to find similar sized branches that we could use to build Lincoln Log style.
-Alternately placing branches between the three wall we needed so that they all interlinked to form a strong stick fort.
-We all enjoyed and hunting down the right branches and found delight in finding new ones to use.
+My husband showed my son how to find similar-sized branches that we could use to build Lincoln Log style—alternately placing branches between the three walls we needed so that they all interlinked to form a strong stick fort.
+We all enjoyed hunting down the right branches and found delight in finding new ones to use.

 PROBLEM SOLVING SKILLS.
 How do we change the design if the wall keeps falling over?
-Do we need longer branches, straighter branches?
-Are the branches on the top to thick to stay balanced on the thinner branches that are below them.
+Do we need longer branches or straighter branches?
+Are the branches on the top to thick to stay balanced on the thinner branches that are below them?
 Do we need a more stable base?
 Are we building it too high?
-Does it need to be wider or narrower?
+Does it need to be broader or narrower?

-When something doesn’t work out the way you planned, it isn’t a failure.
-It’s an amazing chance to use your problem solving skills and figure out a new or better way to build your stick fort.
-Some of our branches were too short on one side and one was very crooked which was making everything wobble.
+It isn’t a failure when something doesn’t work out as you planned.
+It’s a fantastic chance to use your problem-solving skills and find a new or better way to build your stick fort.
+Some of our branches were too short on one side, and one was very crooked, making everything wobble.

 The perfect place to hang out on a warm day, a stick fort you built!

 Building a stick fort is a great experience for kids and families to do together.
-We had a blast and it occupied the whole afternoon for a totally screen free outdoor family time.
-It is essential for kids to explore nature, become immersed in all it has to offer, and explore all the possibilities it offers.
-This month of outdoor STEM ideas is all about just that, getting outside and experimenting or exploring!
+We had a blast and it occupied the whole afternoon for a totally screen-free outdoor family time.
+It is essential for kids to explore nature, become immersed in all it has to offer and explore all the possibilities it offers.
+This month of outdoor STEM ideas is all about getting outside and experimenting or exploring!

 MAKE SURE TO CHECK OUT ALL THE OUTDOOR STEM IDEAS!